giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 ## Introduction

-workload clusters, like any other Kubernetes resource, can be enriched with [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+Workload clusters, like any other Kubernetes resource, can be enriched with [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 Labels are key-value-pairs, where each key can be used only once per object (here: per workload cluster).

-workload clusters are defined by a main Cluster resource ([`clusters.cluster.x-k8s.io`]({{< relref "/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md" >}})).
+Workload clusters are defined by a main Cluster resource ([`clusters.cluster.x-k8s.io`]({{< relref "/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md" >}})).
 Accordingly, the labels we refer to in this article are those on that resource type only.

 ## Special purpose labels